kromych/disarm64/Readme.md

 ### The decoder

-The decoder can decode instructions from the command line, a flat binary file or an ELF file:
+The decoder can decode ARM64 instructions from the command line, a flat binary file, an ELF file, a PE file, or a Mach-O file:

 ```sh
 disarm64 --help